ZigEmbeddedGroup/microzig/README.md

 - validate that the table on https://github.com/ZigEmbeddedGroup is correct (in CI)
 - make system build again properly
 - start porting everything to 0.12/unstable
+- Try to get some autodocs to build.